-In general, our clinical trials of ATRN-119 will include cancer patients who are very sick and whose health is deteriorating.
-We expect that patients may experience adverse events, serious adverse events or may die during their participation in our future clinical trials for ATRN-119 or other product candidates.
+In general, our clinical trials of ATRN-119 and APR-1051 will include cancer patients who are very sick and whose health is deteriorating.
+We expect that patients may experience adverse events, serious adverse events or may die during their participation in our future clinical trials for ATRN-119 and APR-1051, or other product candidates.
 We cannot predict with certainty what adverse events may occur in our clinical trials.
 Any adverse events, serious adverse events, or deaths occurring in our clinical trials, whether related to our product candidates or not, could affect perceptions relating to our product candidates.
 In addition, our previous clinical trials of eprenetapopt include cancer patients who were very sick and whose health is deteriorating, and we expect that additional clinical trials of eprenetapopt and our other product candidates will include similar patients with deteriorating health.
 Multiple patients in these trials have experienced adverse events.
 The most commonly reported adverse events include nausea, vomiting, constipation, dizziness, fatigue, and neutropenia.
-Some patients in these trials have experienced serious adverse events include febrile neutropenia, pneumonia, sepsis, and pyrexia.
+Some patients in these trials have experienced serious adverse events.
+The most common serious adverse events include febrile neutropenia, pneumonia, sepsis, and pyrexia.